rolandtritsch/slidev-elixirconfeu-2023-lightening-talk-pbt/pbt.md

 Good morning/Ola.

-Welcome to my lighten talk on Property-Based Testing with Elixir.
+Welcome to the lightening talk on Property-Based Testing with Elixir.

 -->